 Steps to Miles Calculator

 Free calculator to convert steps to miles, kilometers, and calories based on your height and gender.
-Use this step calculator to miles or distance to steps calculator for quick answers like how many steps in 1.6km and how many miles is 24000 steps.
+Use this step calculator to miles or distance to steps calculator for quick answers like 6,000 steps to miles, 12,500 steps to miles, and how many miles is 24,000 steps.

 This calculator uses your height and gender to estimate your stride length, providing a much higher accuracy than standard fixed-conversion calculators.